Special! use 10hb at checkout for 10% off home brew equipment

 By taking the simple step of buying only fairly traded coffee, you send a signal to others that this is the best form of trade.
 More importantly, your purchase directly benefits the poor farmers and their families while making a positive environmental change.

 Fair Trade is a simple choice.
 It is a small step that has so many benefits and sends a signal to others to get involved and make a difference.
 This is one decision that you can know has direct results on many people.
 Won't you choose to have a clean conscience when you take your next sip of coffee?

 What is Fair Trade?Fair trade connects producers and consumers in more equitable,meaningful, and sustainable ways.
 Fair Trade is based on seven principles as quoted by the Fair Trade Federation (FTF), the largest association of fair trade organizations.

-Benefits from Fair TradeFair trade increases annual incomes of small farmers and helps them put in place tools for self-sufficiency.
+Benefits of Fair TradeFair trade increases annual incomes of small farmers and helps them put in place tools for self-sufficiency.
 Fair Trade helps build infrastructure in the farmer's community and assists the farmers in staying out of high interest debt.

 Fair trade lets consumers have a clear conscience about their purchases.
 Fair trade lets consumers assist and empower others with their buying power.
 Fair trade allows consumers to be part of a social justice movement through a simple action.
 Fair trade allows consumers to initiate a chain of responses that will positively impact the lives of poor coffee farmers and their families.